jax-ml/jax/jax/experimental/jax2tf/README.md

 restored_model = tf.saved_model.load('/some/directory')
 ```

-An important point is that in the above code snippet **everything is standard
+An important point is that in the above code snippet **everything after the
-TensorFlow code.
+jax2tf conversion is standard TensorFlow code.
 In particular, the saving of the model is not directly part
 of the jax2tf API, and the user has full control over how to create the SavedModel**.

-Just like for regular TensorFlow functions, it is possible to include in the
+For example, just like for regular TensorFlow functions, it is possible to include in the
 SavedModel multiple versions of a function for different input shapes, by
 "warming up" the function on different input shapes: